Black And Orange Birds: 16 Species in North America

 Western Tanager

-This songbird lives in forests near water, inhabiting the canopies.
-It breeds in coniferous or mixed woodlands.
-Therefore, you may see it in the Pacific Northwest in states like California.
+Western tanagers live in forests near water, and generally inhabit the canopies.
+They breed in coniferous or mixed woodlands and can be seen in Pacific Northwest states like California.

 8. Bullock’s Oriole